Welcome to Rose’s favourite things holiday guide, otherwise known as 15 Practical Designer Gift Ideas for the Holidays.

 MasterClass is a teaching series of short videos from leaders in their fields that comes with homework assignments and paperwork as well as private forums to help you understand the lessons in each video.
 Each MasterClass will give you a general understanding of how the instructor, or ‘master’, thinks and how that helped them succeed to where they are today.

 I am very much looking forward to the upcoming Martin Scorsese and Ron Howard MasterClass.
 It’s never been a better time to purchase since you can now gain access (for the time being) to the entire MasterClass library for the price of only two courses where before you had to purchase them all separately.
-Due to the price change I now intend on watching the Werner Herzog, David Mamet, Hans Zimmer, Marc Jacobs, Steve Martin, Samuel L. Jackson, Annie Leibovitz, and Diane von Furstenberg MasterClass series just for fun, if and when I get enough spare time.
+Due to the price change I now intend on watching the Werner Herzog, David Mamet, Hans Zimmer, Marc Jacobs, Steve Martin, Samuel L. Jackson, Annie Leibovitz, and the Diane von Furstenberg MasterClass series just for fun, if and when I get enough spare time.

 3) Unique Mugs